-The paragraph below is quoted from an interview with Jack Kornfield, one of the founders of Spirit Rock in Woodacre.
+The paragraph below is quoted from an interview with Jack Kornfield, popular advocate and teacher on living a spiritual life.

 ‘Original human nature.’
 ‘Innate goodness’.
 Is there meaning attached to these phrases?

 How measure what is ‘human nature’?
 How can one know what is at the core of all human activity?
 Is there a single ‘nature’ which drives the behavior of all humans?
-Is there any empirical foundation for the idea that ‘aggressive instincts (are) original human nature’ or for the opposite view that ‘aggression, hatred, and greed are … covering over our innate goodness.’?
+Is there any empirical foundation for the idea that ‘aggressive instincts are original human nature’ or for the opposite view that ‘aggression, hatred, and greed are … covering over our innate goodness.’?
+There is not.

 The idea of ‘innate goodness’ contradicts the evidence of our experience.
 Not all people are made of the same stuff – goodness.
 There are, indeed, among us people made of that stuff: precious caring souls entirely motivated by compassion.
 There are also warriors among us for whom compassion is a failing.
 There are angry people and merry people.
 There are those whose suffering warped their lives and others whose suffering enobled their lives.
 ‘Aggression, hatred and greed’ are the true characters of many.
 No innate benevolence is being masked.

 Our species exhibits a cornucopia of behaviors.
 Their components are much too diverse to be assigned a simple scale of good or bad.
 Behavior reflects the unique bundle of biological process that makes up each human.
 Heart muscles differ.
 Brain chemistry differs.
 Experiences differ. … It is this variation that generates the plethora of behaviors we see.

 The doctrine of ‘innate goodness’ is pleasanter to contemplate than that of ‘innate evil’ – the idea of original sin on which Christian churches are built.
 Pleasanter but not less primitive.
 They are both myth.